 Sourdough Carrot Snack Cake

-This sourdough Carrot Snack Cake is a simple organic carrot cake for Easter!
-It’s moist, lightly spiced, topped with a cream cheese icing, and decorated with naturally colored small piped carrots!
+This Sourdough Carrot Snack Cake is a simple organic carrot cake for Easter!
+It’s moist, lightly spiced, topped with a cream cheese frosting, and decorated with naturally colored small piped carrots (no artificial colors here)!

-If you’re looking for more Easter desserts, check out my Easter Bunny Cake, Orange Ginger Carrot Cake, or my Brown Sugar Carrot Cupcakes.
+If you’re looking for more Easter desserts, check out Organic Easter Bunny Cake, Orange Ginger Carrot Cake, Easter Egg Thumbprint Cookies, Dark Chocolate Coconut Almond Butter Eggs, Chocolate Peanut Butter Eggs With Bone Broth, or Brown Sugar Carrot Cupcakes With Cream Cheese Frosting.

 Carrot cake was one of the first recipes I ever developed on my own.
 And, it was a signature recipe that every single one of my friends got for their birthday whether they asked for it not, haha!
 My traditional organic carrot cake recipe was served at my bakery and the recipe is in my book, The Mountain Baker.

-But, since organic carrot cake has such a place in my heart, I've come up with many variations over the years!
-My Orange Carrot Ginger Cake, Brown Sugar Carrot Cupcakes, Honey Apple Carrot Cake, Vegan Strawberry Carrot Cake, (okay I won't list them all) and now this Carrot Snack Cake that uses sourdough discard!
+Since carrot cake with warm spices has such a place in my heart, I've come up with many variations over the years!
+Try Orange Carrot Ginger Cake, Brown Sugar Carrot Cupcakes With Cream Cheese Frosting, Honey Apple Carrot Cake, Vegan Strawberry Carrot Cake, and Eggless Chocolate Carrot Cake for twists on a classic!
+I even created carrot cake for your dog with Homemade Carrot Pupcakes (Dog Cupcakes)!

 This is another collab with my friend Hannah at Make It Dough!
 Each month we collaborate on a recipe using sourdough discard.
 And, we knew we had to make an organic carrot cake for Easter!
 This organic cake uses fresh carrots, reduces waste using sourdough discard, and uses plant based dyes for the ultimate Easter carrot snack cake.